iy14/tavily-llm-agent/README.md

 python main.py
 ```

-### 6. Or run a script which showcases the Agent's capabilities
+### 6. Or run a simple script which showcases the agent's capabilities
 ```bash
 python showcase_agent.py
 ```